Ireland 2025. BYD Edges Out Tesla And Secures 2nd Spot In Surging EV Segment

-Looking at specific models the Hyundai Tucson was still the best seller despite decreasing 0.9% in year-on-year volume, followed by the Toyota Corolla up 7.8%.
+Looking at specific models the Toyota Corolla became new best seller gaining 5.4% in year-on-year volume, followed by last year’s leader, the Hyundai Tucson, down 12.8%.

 Medium-Term Market Trend